The Spondias genus has 10 varieties of edible fruits; ambarella being one of them.

 Nutritional Value of Ambarella:

-According to the Sri Lanka Agriculture Department, the nutritional value of 100g edible portion of ambarella contains…
+According to the Sri Lanka Agriculture Department, the edible portion of an ambarella contains the following nutritional value per 100g:

 .2g protein (negligible)